 Also of interest is that Hales Corners has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Hales Corners citizens is very high relative to the national average among all cities (21.84%): 35.62% of adults in Hales Corners have a bachelor's degree or even advanced degree.
+The citizens of Hales Corners are very well educated compared to the average community in the nation: 38.10% of adults in Hales Corners have a bachelor's degree or even advanced degree.

-The per capita income in Hales Corners in 2010 was $32,378, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $129,512 for a family of four.
+The per capita income in Hales Corners in 2018 was $39,700, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $158,800 for a family of four.
 However, Hales Corners contains both very wealthy and poor people as well.

+Hales Corners is a somewhat ethnically-diverse village.
 The people who call Hales Corners home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hales Corners residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hales Corners include Polish, Irish, Italian, and English.
+The greatest number of Hales Corners residents report their race to be White, followed by Asian.
+Hales Corners also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.70% of the village’s residents.
+Important ancestries of people in Hales Corners include German, Polish, Irish, Italian, and English.

 The most common language spoken in Hales Corners is English.
-Other important languages spoken here include Spanish and Armenian.
+Other important languages spoken here include Polish and Spanish.